 Environmental risk factors for mental and behavior health is crucial to consider in the assessment of a community.
 Indicators such as suicide, psychiatric hospital admissions, adolescent and adult substance use treatment admissions are all included in this needs assessment.
-According to the 2021 National Survey on Drug Use and Health, an estimated 14.1 million adults aged 18 or older (5.5 percent) had any mental illness (AMI) in the United States.
-An estimated 11.4 million adults aged 18 or older in the nation had serious mental illness (SMI) in the past year, corresponding to 4.6 percent of all U.S adults.

 Adolescent Depression